-Policy for cooperative interconnection for small power producers and co-generators (qualifying facilities) from 50 kW to 150 kW in compliance with the Public Utility Regulatory Policies Act (PURPA) of 1978.
-Qualifying Facilities over 150 kW shall be dealt with on an individual basis.
+Policy for cooperative interconnection for small power producers and co-generators (qualifying facilities) 150 kW and smaller in compliance with the Public Utility Regulatory Policies Act (PURPA) of 1978.
+150 kW and larger shall be dealt with on an individual basis.